tiagodeluna/study-notes/DevOps/devops-edx-course.md

 #### Limiting WIP

-  - Understanding knowledge (cognitive) work
-    + *Interruptions* and *Context Switching* in *Cognitive Work* is very expensive
+  - In *Cognitive Work* (or knowledge work), Interruptions* and *Context Switching* are very expensive
-    + *Multitasking* is not a good idea, because it degrades performance
+  - *Multitasking* is not a good idea, because it degrades performance
-    + We want to *Reduce Handoffs* in knowledge work whenever possible
+  - We want to *Reduce Handoffs* whenever possible

 #### Eliminating Waste